clinical-nlp/clinical-nlp.github.io/2026/index.md

 **Q: How do I participate?**
 Participants must register for each workshop.
 For remote attendance, the Zoom link is shared to remote registered participants only.
 For in-person attendance, the badge shows all the items that have been purchased.

-**Q: Is online poster presentation possible?** According to LREC policies, remote participants are allowed to present oral presentations only, but poster presentations must be given in person.
-However, accepted papers will still appear in the proceedings.
+**Q: Is online poster presentation possible?** According to LREC policies, remote participants are allowed to present oral presentations only, while poster presentations must be given in-person.
+However, accepted papers will still appear in the proceedings if at least one author is registered either in-person or remote.
-If you are unable to attend in person, you may pre-record a presentation of your work and send us a QR code linking to it by May 1st.
+If you are unable to attend in-person, you may pre-record a presentation of your work and send us a QR code linking to it by May 1st.
 We can display this QR code alongside the other posters.

 ## Important Dates